gatperdut/hackaton_april_24/rice/rice.md

 ##### Rice

 Count the number of rice grains in the image below.
+This is a close-up photo of the rice with a black and white filter applied to it.

 ![Rice](media/rice.png "Rice")